You can see him all the time, though, at RushLimbaugh.com.

 They agree with Republicans.

-And you know, the high gas prices, as you said, the light bulbs you can't buy.
+And, you know, the high gas prices, as you said, the light bulbs you can't buy.

 Which is getting worse with every new report.

-You know what I think I think that the the notion that there is a uh an advantage to the Democrats with women goes to the fact that a lot of liberals are big mouth I mean they get on TV and they say stuff.
+I think that the notion that there is an advantage to the Democrats with women goes to the fact that a lot of liberals are big mouths.

-So conservative women are working, but there is a way and they're attending to all these problems, but there is a way through the social media that they can organize and they can share their progress in different ways to push back on these policies and elect people who will continue to push back on these policies.
+So conservative women are working, but there is a way, and they're attending to all these problems, but there is a way through the social media that they can organize and they can share their progress in different ways to push back on these policies and elect people who will continue to push back on these policies.

 You're engaged in that, Marcia.

-Talk about that lovely Congresswoman.
+Talk about that.

-Yeah, that's that's right.
+Yeah, that's right.

-People can find me on Twitter at Marcia Blackburn, they can find me on Facebook, they can uh go to my uh congressional website, Blackburn dot house dot gov. And uh you know, the Twitter is so easy and convenient and Mary, what they're figuring out is that the high cost of health care, look at what's happened with this administration, the accelerated spending by the federal government, look what has come from this administration.
+And Mary, what they're figuring out is that the high cost of health care, look at what's happened with this administration, the accelerated spending by the federal government.

 It's like you were saying earlier.

-You know, when you look at the unemployment and the unemploym underemployment and the labor force participation rate, and then on top of that, disposable income, because the average household disposable income is down about two thousand dollars per household.
+And people are going, wait a minute, you know, when you look at the unemployment and the underemployment and the labor force participation rate, and then on top of that, disposable income, because the average household disposable income is down about $2,000 per household.

 This is all impacting women.

-So next time you hear the war on woman women is being lost by conservatives, think again, the war on women will be won by conservatives because it's not a war on women, it's a war on all of us.
+So next time you hear the war on women is being lost by conservatives, think again.

-So cease and desist with all of that although I'll say this, Congressman Blackburn, you're a good woman.
+Although I'll say this, Congressman Blackburn, you're a good woman.

 These are not gender issues.